AY2526S1-CS2103T-F08b-2/tp/docs/UserGuide.md

 ### Removing a skill from a person : `removeSkill`

-Removes a skill from a person in the address book.
+Removes a skill from a person in the Mate.

 Format: `removeSkill p/INDEX s/SKILL`